 Example 1: A ROBOT that is at an angle while navigating the FIELD has its BUMPERS outside the BUMPER ZONE.
-If this ROBOT were virtually transposed onto a flat floor, and its BUMPERS are in the BUMPER ZONE, it meets the requirements of R18.
+If this ROBOT were virtually transposed onto a flat floor, and its BUMPERS are in the BUMPER ZONE, it meets the requirements of this rule.

 Example 2: A ROBOT deploys a MECHANISM which lifts the BUMPERS outside the BUMPER ZONE (when virtually transposed onto a flat floor).
-This violates R18.
+This violates this rule.

-- R19.
-BUMPERS must not be articulated (relative to the FRAME PERIMETER). - R20.
-BUMPERS (the entire BUMPER, not just the cover) must be designed for quick and easy installation and removal to facilitate inspection and weighing.
+- \BUMPERS shouldn't move.
+BUMPERS must not be articulated, relative to the FRAME PERIMETER. - \BUMPERS must come off.
+BUMPERS must be designed for quick and easy installation and removal to facilitate inspection and weighing.

-As a guideline, BUMPERS should be able to be installed or removed by two (2) people in fewer than five (5) minutes.
+As a guideline, BUMPERS should be able to be installed or removed by 2 people in fewer than 5 minutes.

-- R21.
-Each ROBOT must be able to display Red or Blue BUMPERS to MATCH their ALLIANCE color, as assigned in the MATCH schedule distributed at the event (as described in MATCH Schedules).
-BUMPER Markings visible when installed on the ROBOT, other than the following, are prohibited: - A. those required per R22, - B. hook-and-loop fastener or snap fasteners backed by the hard parts of the BUMPER, and - C. solid white FIRST logos between 43⁄4 in. (~12 cm) and 51⁄4 in. wide (~13 cm) (i.e. comparable to those available in the 2020 Virtual Kit.
+- \BUMPERS indicate your ALLIANCE.
+Each ROBOT must be able to display red or blue BUMPERS to reflect their ALLIANCE color, as assigned in the MATCH schedule distributed at the event (as described in Section 11.1 MATCH Schedules).
+BUMPER markings visible when installed on the ROBOT, other than the following, are prohibited: - A. those required per R406, - B. hook-and-loop tape or snap fasteners backed by the hard parts of the BUMPER,

+- C. solid white FIRST logos between 43⁄4 in. (~12 cm) and 51⁄4 in. wide (~13 cm) (i.e. comparable to those available in the RAPID REACT Virtual Kit), and - D. narrow areas of underlying fabric exposed at seams, corners, or folds.

-The FRAME PERIMETER facing surfaces of BUMPERS are not "displayed" and thus R21 does not apply.
+The FRAME PERIMETER facing surfaces of BUMPERS are not "displayed" and thus R405 does not apply.

-- R22.
-Team numbers must be displayed and positioned on the BUMPERS such that an observer walking around the perimeter of the ROBOT can unambiguously tell the team's number from any point of view and meet the following additional criteria: - A. consist of only Arabic numerals at least 4 in. (~11 cm) high, at least 1⁄2 in. (~13 mm) in stroke width, and be either white in color or outlined in white with a minimum 1/16 in. (~2 mm) outline
+- \Team number on BUMPERS.
+Team numbers must be displayed and positioned on the R406 BUMPERS such that an observer walking around the perimeter of the ROBOT can unambiguously tell the team's number from any point of view and meet the following additional criteria: - A. consist of only Arabic numerals at least 4 in. (~11 cm) high, at least 1⁄2 in. (~13 mm) in stroke width, and be either white in color or outlined in white with a minimum 1/16 in. (~2 mm) outline,

-The $\frac{1}{2}$ in. (~13 mm) stroke width requirement applies to the majority of the stroke.
-Font elements less than $\frac{1}{2}$ in. (~13 mm) such as serifs, rounded edges, small hairlines or gaps, etc. are permitted as long as the majority of the stroke meets the sizing requirement and the numbers are unambiguous.
+The 1⁄2 in. (~13 mm) stroke width requirement applies to the majority of the stroke.
+Font elements less than 1⁄2 in. (~13 mm) such as serifs, rounded edges, small hairlines or gaps, etc. are permitted as long as the majority of the stroke meets the sizing requirement and the numbers are unambiguous.

-- B. must not wrap around sharp corners (less than 160 degrees) of the FRAME PERIMETER - C. may not substitute logos or icons for numerals
+- B. must not wrap around sharp corners (less than 160°) of the FRAME PERIMETER, and - C. may not substitute logos or icons for numerals.